chrisnharvey/appimager/README.md

 This is a list of dependencies that will be included in your AppImage.
 This should be a list of packages that are assumed to **not** be included on every system you want to target.

+*Note: Dependencies for these packages will not be resolved automatically, so you will need to include all dependencies to be included in your AppImage*

 ### require_build

 This is a list of dependencies that are required to build/compile your app (e.g. gcc), but are not needed once your app is compiled and packaged.

+*Note: These packages are installed directly into the container using apt-get.
+Dependencies for these packages will be resolved automatically.*

 ## Building